Outgoing, friendly and motivated are common traits of a Certified Child Life Specialist (CCLS).

 Complete 10 college-level courses in Child Life or a related department/subject:

 - (1) Child Life – must be taught by a CCLS

 - (2) Child Development – must cover growth/development from birth to 18 years

 - (3) Additional courses in Child Life or related content area (Human Anatomy/Physiology; Medical Terminology; Ethics)

-3. Clinical experience (internship)
+3. Clinical experience (practicum and internship)